 By Barb Harris & Sharon Kreher, teamworks communication management

 There’s always been an appropriate tension between what nonprofit agencies spend on their mission and what they spend on administration.
 And certainly, that’s a ratio one should consider in evaluating the effectiveness and efficiency of a charity.
 But, the tendency to adhere too rigidly to the “spend as little as you can on admin” often backfires.
 As any for-profit business understands, sometimes you have to invest dollars in order to generate more funds.
 That means expenditures in facilities, staff, capacity, advertising, and yes, public relations.
-While nonprofits don’t think in terms of “profits” per se, they do h ... ⇢ read more
+While nonprofits don’t think in terms of... ⇢ read more

 By Barb Harris & Sharon Kreher, teamworks communication management

 Corporate social responsibility isn’t a new concept.
 Many companies participate in charitable giving; some even do “cause marketing.”
 But do most do enough to let their customers know about their giving?
 Do they give their customers opportunities to join in supporting the chosen cause?
 Does their charitable giving program involve their employees?
 Are they getting enough “upside” to warrant maintaining or even expanding their giving?